icecube/icetray-public/cmake/resources/docs/pybindings.rst

+.. _writing-pybindings:

 How to write pybindings for your project
 ========================================

+.. highlight:: c++

 #.
-Create a 'private/pybindings' directory in your project.
+Create a :file:`private/pybindings` directory in your project.
 #.
-Write functions to instantiate Python proxies for your classes using boost::python.
+Write functions to instantiate Python proxies for your classes using `boost::python <https://www.boost.org/doc/libs/release/libs/python/>`_.
 #.
 Write a module declaration that gathers your classes together in a common module.
 #.
-Write a CMakeLists.txt for your 'private/pybindings' directory.
+Write a :file:`CMakeLists.txt` for your :file:`private/pybindings` directory.
 #.
-Add the pybindings directory to your top-level CMakeLists.txt with add_subdirectory('private/pybindings')
+Add the pybindings directory to your top-level :file:`CMakeLists.txt` with :code:`add_subdirectory('private/pybindings')`

 Registering your class with boost::python
 _________________________________________

 Classes are registered by instantiating boost::python::class_<YourClass>.

-.. highlight:: c++

 ::